HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 ProofWiki / Intermediate Value Theorem (Topology)
 \[Pugh 2015\] / 2 A Taste of Topology / 5 Connectedness / 45 Corollary

+related to the Inheritance Principle
+\[Pugh 2015\] / 3 The Topology of a Metric Space / Inheritance / 13 Inheritance Principle

+Generally, the seperation of the subspace can't deduce the seperation of original space
+However, it can decude the space included by the closure
+\[Pugh 2015\] / 2 A Taste of Topology / 5 Connectedness / 49 Theorem

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.